MonicaGu/NCCLCommunication/README.md

 ## Introduction

-This repository provides a Python API for NCCL.
+This repository provides a Python API for NCCL to send and receive PyTorch tensors.

 ## Compile
 #### compile comm